ctrlplusb/react-jobs/README.md

 #### Arguments

- - `createWork() : work` _(Function)_: A function that when executed must return a `work` function.
-We use this technique so that the "work" for a job can be created/executed lazily.
-The `work` function that you must return can be described as follows:
-   - `work(props) : Promise<Result>|Result` _(Function)_: The work function contains the actual work that needs to be done for a job.
+ - `work(props) : Promise<Result>|Result` _(Function)_: A function containing the actual work that needs to be done for a job.
 It will be provided the props that are given to your component.
 For asynchronous work it must return a `Promise` that will resolve to the result of the work.
-For any other return value (including `undefined`) the work will be considered synchronous.
+For synchronous work return back any other value (including null/undefined).
 - `[options]` _(Object)_: A configuration object for the job.
 At the moment only the SSR version of `job` uses options.
 The options object has the following properties:
    - `[defer]` _(Boolean)_: Defaults to `false`.
 Indicates whether a server side execution of this job should defer execution of the job to the browser/client.